Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

-Figure \ref{fig_value} shows the reduction in electricity system costs in a 2050 net-zero emissions scenario when the operation of aluminum smelters with overcapacity is co-optimized with the electric power system, compared to a no-overcapacity operation scenario, which represents the value of flexibility in smelting electricity use.
+Figure \ref{fig_value} shows the reduction in electricity system costs in the DP-2050 scenario when the operation of aluminum smelters with overcapacity is co-optimized with the electric power system, as compared to the no-overcapacity case.
+This represents the value of flexibility in smelting electricity use.
 Here, the power system cost includes operational costs and the annualized capital investment for new generation, storage, and transmission capacity.
 The costs of the aluminum smelters are not included in the electricity system costs, but are discussed later in the paper.
-The results show that the overcapacity of aluminum smelters adds a flexibility value of 15 to 72 billion CNY to the power system, which is equivalent to 8-34\% of the aluminum smelting industry’s product value in 2050.
-National aggregated results are shown here, while a provincial resolution for smelter and electricity system modeling is implemented (see the Methods section and Supplementary Notes 3.2 and 4.2 for details).
+The results show that in the Mid-demand scenario, the overcapacity of aluminum smelters provides a flexibility value of 23 to 32 billion CNY to the power system.
+To put this number into perspective, this is equivalent to 11-15\% of the aluminum smelting industry's product value in 2050.